Nice3point/RevitTemplates/docs/MsBuild-Sdk.md

 By default, enabled target is used to modify the Revit `.addin` manifest to ensure backward compatibility between different Revit versions.

-For example, if the manifest includes nodes or properties, which is only supported in newest Revit version, it will be removed for older versions:
+For example, if the manifest includes nodes or properties, which is only supported in newest Revit version, it will be removed for older versions.
+Currently, the SDK removes the `ManifestSettings` node for Revit versions older than 2026.

 **Original `.addin` manifest:**